Asiana Treks and Tours

 There are three types of visas, as in the table below:

 Fifteen days, 30 days, or 90 days.
-The cost varies from $30 to $125, depending on how long you want to stay.
+The cost varies from $30 to $125, depending on the duration of your stay.
 You can pay in US dollars or other significant currencies, sometimes even Nepalese rupees.

 If you're coming for business, you can get a suitable visa for up to 5 years.
-The fee depends on how much money you're investing.
-If you invest less than 10 million Nepalese rupees, it's $35 per month, $400 per year, or $1000 for five years.
-If you invest more, the fees are lower; if you invest more than 100 million Nepalese rupees, you don't have to pay any fees.
+The fee depends on the amount of money you're investing.
+If you invest less than 10 million Nepalese rupees, the monthly cost is $35, the annual cost is $400, or the five-year cost is $1,000.
+If you invest more, the fees are lower; if you invest more than 100 million Nepalese rupees, you are exempt from paying any fees.

-People from SAARC countries get a free 30-day visa.
-Indians don't need a visa, but they must show ID, like a passport or citizenship card.
+People from SAARC countries are eligible for a free 30-day visa.
+Indians don't need a visa, but they must present identification, such as a passport or citizenship card.
 Make sure your passport is valid for at least six months.
-And it's a good idea to have travel insurance which covers medical treatment and emergency evacuation.
+It's also a good idea to have travel insurance that covers medical treatment and emergency evacuation.
 Some places in Nepal require a separate permit to visit.

 TIMES and Permit for Annapurna Circuit Trekking: